 - AIA is continuing to educate members and others through its various communication vehicles, including its newsletter, AIA Architect, and ARCHITECT Magazine.
 Recent articles have included “Meeting the #MeToo Moment” and “Ethics in Practice for an Equitable Profession.”
 Upcoming articles will feature a column from Emily Grandstaff-Rice, FAIA, Chair of the Equity & The Future of Architecture Board Committee, and a Q & A piece with Dr. Shirley Davis on why compliance with anti-sexual harassment policies is important for practitioners and firm owners.
 Another article in July covered the AIA’s conference sessions, focusing on how a strong commitment to combatting sexual harassment requires architects to understand and act on prevention, reporting, and long-term remedies.
 Meanwhile, ARCHITECT Magazine is reporting on how to establish a sexual harassment policy.

 - In addition, the Institute is actively building on more than a decade of work addressing equity, diversity and inclusion, including underlying issues involving sexual harassment, in the profession.
-The AIA is currently developing “Guides for Equitable Practice,” which will provide architects and firms with guidance on best practices in equity, diversity and inclusion principles, and how those values can be a part of any architectural practice.
-The first three guides—"Cultural Competence + Implicit Bias,” “Pay Equity,” and “Workplace Culture”— are scheduled to be available at the end of the year.
+On November 29, 2018, the AIA released the first set of “Guides for Equitable Practice,” which provide architects and firms with guidance on best practices in equity, diversity and inclusion principles, and how those values can be a part of any architectural practice.
+The first three chapters cover "Cultural Competence + Implicit Bias,” “Pay Equity,” and “Workplace Culture.”
+The next two sets of guides will be released in 2019.

 - Finally, AIA is committed to launching a firm recognition program that celebrates and promotes exemplary workplaces, firm culture and equity practices.